kubeshop/tracetest/docs/docs/concepts/ad-hoc-testing.md

 ![Test Output](../img/test-output.png)

-5. Now, you can create a test suite with the two tests - first, add the list test, then the add test, and then the list test again:
+5. Now, you can create a Test Suite with the two tests - first, add the list test, then the add test, and then the list test again:

 ![Create Test Suite](../img/create-testsuite.png)